MicrosoftDocs/azure-docs/articles/migrate/migrate-appliance.md

 2. Navigate to **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\AzureAppliance**.
 3. Delete the registry key **AutoUpdate** that was previously created to turn off auto-update.

-To turn on from Appliance Configuration Manager after discovery is complete:
+To turn on from Appliance Configuration Manager, after discovery is complete:

 1. On the appliance machine, open the Appliance Configuration Manager.
 2. In **Appliance services** > **Automatic update of Azure Migrate components is turned off**, click to turn on auto-update.